zupit-it/pipeline-templates/README.md

 In addition, it is possible to specify these optional inputs:
 - **SONAR_IMAGE**: The SonarQube docker image where the runner execute all commands.
 By default, it is `sonarsource/sonar-scanner-cli`.
 - **SONAR_HOST_URL**: The Sonarqube host to where submit analyzed data.
 By default, it is `https://sonarqube.zupit.software`.
+- **SONAR_EXCLUSIONS**: A comma separated list of glob patterns to match files and/or folders that should be excluded from Sonarqube analysis.
+You can't use a `sonar-project.properties` file since it's [not supported](https://community.sonarsource.com/t/configure-net-core-analysis-with-configuration-file/41299/2) from SonarScanner for .NET.
+- **COVERAGE_EXCLUSIONS**: A comma separated list of glob patterns to match files and/or folders that should be excluded when computing tests code coverage ([docs](https://github.com/coverlet-coverage/coverlet/blob/master/Documentation/MSBuildIntegration.md#source-files)).
+Since `dotnet test` expect absolute path for the exclusion list, you should provide this parameter in the form `**/my-path/*.cs` (always starting with `**/*`).
 - **DOTNET_VERSION**: The .NET version to build the solution.
 By default, it is `7`.

 This is an example to show how data should be formatted.